GSA-TTS/continuous-assessment-poc/README.md

 ### Public Egress Proxy

-Traffic to be delivered to the public internet or s3 must be proxied through the [cg-egress-proxy](https://github.com/GSA-TTS/cg-egress-proxy) app.

-To deploy the proxy manually:

-1. Ensure terraform state is up to date.
-1. Update the acl files in `config/deployment/egress_proxy`
-1. Deploy the proxy to staging: `bin/ops/deploy_egress_proxy.rb -s rahearn -a continuous_monitoring-staging`
-1. Deploy the proxy to production: `bin/ops/deploy_egress_proxy.rb -s rahearn -a continuous_monitoring-production`

-See the [ruby troubleshooting doc](https://github.com/GSA-TTS/cg-egress-proxy/blob/main/docs/ruby.md) first if you have any problems making outbound connections through the proxy.
-### Public Egress Proxy

 Traffic to be delivered to the public internet must be proxied through the [cg-egress-proxy](https://github.com/GSA-TTS/cg-egress-proxy) app.
-Hostnames that the app should be able to reach should be added to the `allowlist` terraform configuration in `terraform/staging/main.tf` and `terraform/production/main.tf`
+Hostnames that the app should be able to reach should be added to the `egress_allowlist` terraform variable in `terraform/production.tfvars` and `terraform/staging.tfvars`

 See the [ruby troubleshooting doc](https://github.com/GSA-TTS/cg-egress-proxy/blob/main/docs/ruby.md) first if you have any problems making outbound connections through the proxy.
 ## Documentation